 Do not give more than one "answer" as the grader will not choose the correct answer out of two answers for you!
 If you put down two answers, you automatically lose 75 %.

-Solutions should show your step-by-step, logical process (starting from fundamental principles) used to obtain the solution.
+Solutions should show your step-by-step reasoning to obtain the solution.
 No credit will be given if no work is shown even if you obtain the correct answer to the problem (accidentally or not).

 Usually you will solve the problems algebraically before "plugging in" numerical values... but sometimes it is worth it to plug in numbers for an intermediate step.
 Be certain to include the appropriate units with your answer and proper significant figures.